 Street Kitchen and Drop-in Facility

 At the Street Kitchen and the adjacent Drop-in Facility located in downtown Pokhara, the children can stop by for a hot meal or simply to take a break from the relentlessness of their lives on the street.
 The Himalayan Life staff are there to help in whatever way needed and appropriate (first aid, counselling, friendship).
 It was the streets and alleys of Pokhara that inspired the first street kitchen, a place that remains a beacon of hope in the days of the children.
 Here, they are welcomed every day for food and hope, for a wash and a song, for a taste of love – since most have forgotten what love is.

-Himalayan Life provides the children every possible support and rehab to overcome their deep trauma.
-Unfortunately, in some cases, the glue sniffing has already left a permanent mark on the kids – the challenges are formidable.
+Himalayan Life provides the children with every possible support and rehab to overcome their deep trauma.
+Unfortunately, in some cases, the glue-sniffing has already left a permanent mark on the kids – the challenges are formidable.